 Most courses are graded based on written exams with multiple choice or open questions.
 Many practicals require you to write a short report.
 At least two weeks prior to taking your exams, you must register with the Central Student Administration, either at their desk or online.
 Students are given one week between the end of classes and exams to prepare for their exams.
-If you do not pass an exam the first time around, re-examinations are given in August, at the end of the summer break.
+If you do not pass an exam the first time around, re-examinations are given at a later date (see academic calendar).
 You must register for your exams.
 If you have registered for your course through SSC online, then you have been registered for your exam.